Have you Seen a Tree for Me? New children's Koala book launched by koala expert now available in paperback.

 And that especially includes our iconic koalas. 🐨 🥰

-That's why, this month, we're so excited to let you know about the launch of a very special book about koalas that we think is going to become a best-seller and is the perfect Australian children's Christmas gift this festive season.
+We were so excited to let you know about the launch of this very special book about koalas that has become a best-seller and is the perfect Australian children's gift.

-Profits from the sale of this book and other koala gifts this month (Sept 2020) will be donated to Koala Conservation.
+Profits from the sale of this book will be donated to Koala Conservation and Starlight Children.